-If citizens knew that between Isaac Newton, Rene Descartes, and Galileo Galilei, not a single original discovery was ever made, then the illusion that there is a basis for believing in Adam Smith’s “self-correction of the market,” a self-evident value of money, and statistical based economics, would vanish.
-If citizens further knew of the unique mind and fight which was the life of Gottfried Leibniz, then long-standing campaign against the Westphalian era of the nation-state by the Venetian, Anglo-Dutch, monetary power could be halted, and scientific-economic progress could be unbound.
+If it was known that among Isaac Newton, Rene Descartes, and Galileo Galilei, no original scientific discoveries were made, then the basis for believing in the empiricist model of Adam Smith’s “self-correction of the market” and statistical based economics, would vanish.
+If citizens further knew of the unique mind and fight which was the life of Gottfried Leibniz, then the long-standing campaign against the Westphalian era of the nation-state by the international monetary powers could be halted, and economic progress unbound.

-Citizens of our republic, the authority to fight the current monetary system lies in a tale which these pages tell, of Leibniz’s battle against the Venetian and Anglo-Dutch monetary powers, one which has characterized the issues determining the fight for civilization.
-It with this authority that the minds of our time can stand with confidence behind the actions which must be taken to advance mankind’s condition toward its proper standing, through a realization of the inner meaning of science and discovery.
+The authority to overturn the current monetary system lies in a tale which these pages tell, of Leibniz’s battle against the Venetian and Anglo-Dutch monetary powers, one which has characterized the issues determining the struggle for civilization.
+With the understanding of Leibniz's scientific and political history, the minds of our time can stand with confidence behind the necessary actions to advance mankind’s condition toward its proper standing.

-Thus, let the veil be lifted, and the following dramatic tale unfolded, exposing the truth that the universe does not work the way the global monetary system would need it to work in order to continue its political power.
+Let the veil be lifted, and the following dramatic tale unfolded, exposing the truth that the universe does not work in the manner required for the international monetary power to continue its political reign.

-It was in this way, that in the closing decades of the 16th century, a faction emerged among leading Venetian families, a party called the “Giovani”(the youthful), and with the resolve to move Venice in a new direction forced the Venetian oligarchy of the time to cede power over to them.
-Out of the gatherings sponsored by the Giovani circles, Paolo Sarpi came up with a new insight to save Venice and rose to the become the intellectual leader of the party.
+By the middle of the 16th century, factionalization diminished Venice’s power further.
+In the closing decades of the 16th century, a faction emerged among leading Venetian families, called the “Giovani”(the youthful), with the resolve to move Venice in a new direction.
+Out of the gatherings sponsored by this faction, a man named Paolo Sarpi came up with an insight to save Venice and rose to the become the faction’s intellectual leader.

-It was clear to Venice early on after the rise of this nation-state movement, that science had to be stopped altogether, because it was from this Renaissance view of Man that its power flowed; but, the basis for the success of Sarpi’s political faction, was Sarpi’s realization that it was not enough to continue to run an anti-science campaign.
-Paolo Sarpi took a more energetic and insightful approach.
+It was clear to Venice early on after the rise of this nation-state movement that the progress of science had to be stopped as it was from this Renaissance view of Man that the power of nation’s flowed.
+But the basis for the success of Sarpi’s political faction was his realization that it was not enough to simply pursue an anti-science campaign.
+Sarpi took a more energetic and insightful approach.

-The conception of Renaissance founder Nicolas of Cusa, and that behind the nation-state, was that mankind can understand the reasoning process by which the actions of non-living, living, and cognitive physical objects in the universe are created, use that discovered reasoning process as the way to truly understand the actions of those objects, and thus have insight into the reasoning behind the creation of the universe as a whole.1This is the meaning of what is otherwise known as the trinity, in Christian theology.This was the basis for the only competent science, and the basis for the general understanding that mankind can know universal principles, wield them to act in society, and use them to transform society as a whole, leading to a culture that follows the power of reason above all.
+The conception of Renaissance founder Nicolas of Cusa was that mankind can understand the reasoning process by which the actions of physical objects in the universe are created, use that discovered reasoning process as the way to truly understand the actions of those objects, and therefore have insight into the reasoning behind the creation of the universe as a whole.1This is the meaning of what is otherwise known as the trinity, in Christian theology.This was the basis for competent science and the general understanding that mankind can know universal principles, wield them to act in society, and use them to transform society as a whole, leading to a culture that follows the power of reason.

-Sarpi’s program was to destroy this view and promote one opposite to it, all in the name of science, severing the mind from its compatibility with the universe entirely.
+Sarpi’s program was to destroy this view, severing the mind from its compatibility with the universe entirely.
 This was accomplished in three steps:

-First, Sarpi defined the nature of the universe, and the nature of actions of bodies in the universe, as reduced merely to the sensual depiction of the bodies themselves, i.e. the fact that they can be described with length, depth, and breadth, and that they moved around in certain ways.
+First, Sarpi defined the nature of the universe, and the nature of actions of bodies in the universe, as reduced merely to the sensual depiction of the bodies themselves, i.e. the fact that they can be described with length, depth, and breadth.

-There was nothing essential to any created thing that held it together which the mind could discover in either non-living, living, or cognitive species.
-What is mistaken for principles are nothing more than an “arrangement of matter,” with each individual object only “having existence for” no other reason than “the benefit of its own matter.”
-Therefore, there is no qualitative difference between any existing thing, it being just a different order of that same linear extension which makes up the universe.
+There was nothing essential to any created thing that which the mind could discover.
+What was mistaken for principles was nothing more than an “arrangement of matter,” with each individual object only “having existence for” no other reason than “the benefit of its own matter.”
+Therefore, there was no qualitative difference between any existing thing, each merely being a different order of that same linear extension which makes up the universe.
 No universals, no principles, and no laws unseen; they were asserted to be purely mental constructs to serve the fantasies of man, who hoped to be wise, but in reality would never be better than a beast.
 Sarpi wrote cynically, “Essence and universality are works of the mind.”

-This limitation of human knowledge to matter as pure extension, served to define the relation between the mind and the nature of actions of non-living, living, and cognitive physical objects in the universe, to be one of purely sense perception.
+This limitation of human knowledge to matter as pure extension, served to define the relation between the mind and the nature of actions of objects in the universe, to be one of purely sense perception.

 The next step, to define how man related to that infinitely boring and extended universe, was then based on the “man” of Sarpi’s nature.

-Since the universe of the unseen doesn’t exist, the man of Sarpi’s mind has no ideas, but only considers sensations.
+Since the universe of the unseen does not exist, the man of Sarpi’s mind has no ideas but only considers sensations.
 Therefore, Sarpi claimed that reason is non-existent: “We distinguish between our senses and our reason, only in order to be able to disclaim responsibility for our acts.”
-In this way, all connection between the sense perceptions observed by the mind back to the mind itself is removed, in effect, severing the senses from their own subjective origin, in which the power of hypothesis lies.
+In this way, all connection between sense perceptions observed by the mind back to the mind itself was removed, in effect, severing the senses from their own subjective origin, in which the power of hypothesis lies.

 But, if something can then be sensually described, then that description is called a law, whether or not that description leads to a reasonable explanation for the process.
-In other words, with no knowable laws of the universe, Sarpi came up with a new definition for law as merely the formalization of observed senses; they were not truths or principles that actually govern anything about nature by which a scientist could knowably unfold a process in his mind; they are not intrinsic to an unseen organization, but are only laws of descriptive effects.
-The “scientist” is relegated to using descriptive formulas of these so-called “laws”, to mechanically extrapolate “future events based upon constant repetition of events past.”
+In other words, with no knowable laws of the universe, Sarpi came up with a new definition for law as merely the formalization of observed senses.
+Laws were not truths or principles that actually govern anything about nature by which a scientist could knowably unfold a process in his mind. they are not intrinsic to an unseen organization, but are only laws of descriptive effects.
+The “scientist” is relegated to using descriptive formulas of these so-called “laws," to mechanically extrapolate “future events based upon constant repetition of events past.”

-Third and finally, since it is only these kinds of laws which mankind can hope for, in a universe which contains and consists of no universals whatsoever, Sarpi defined the creator of such a universe as powerful, but not necessarily reasonable, and the created and creation itself, unknowable.3In his Reflections on the Doctrine of the Universal Spirit, 1702, Gottfried Leibniz would later explicitly identify in detail, that Sarpi’s concept here was based on a revival of the Averroist/Ockhamite philosophers Contarini and Pomponazzi.
-Therefore, with the creator lending no assistance, Sarpi’s whole theorem lattice comes full circle: mankind could not hope to discover the reason for anything created nor how it works, and is left to the role of Vanna White.
+Third and finally, since it is only these kinds of laws which mankind can hope for, in a universe which contains and consists of no universals whatsoever, Sarpi defined the creator of such a universe as powerful, but not necessarily reasonable, and the created and creation itself, unknowable.3In his Reflections on the Doctrine of the Universal Spirit, 1702, Gottfried Leibniz would later explicitly identify in detail that Sarpi’s concept here was based on a revival of the Averroist/Ockhamite philosophers Contarini and Pomponazzi.
+Therefore, with the creator lending no assistance, Sarpi’s theorem lattice comes full circle: mankind could not hope to discover the reason for anything created, nor how it works.

 In summary, by clearing out the possibility of the mind to understand unseen principles which govern the senses, Sarpi disconnected the mind from the universe, the real universe, since reality is not the reflections of flames on a wall, but the principles which cause the flames themselves to dance the way they do.

-And since there was nothing man could seek to discover for himself or posterity, Sarpi explained that future orientation, a key to mankind’s commitment to the continuity of discovery, was merely an irrational waste of time, illogical and irrelevant to man’s existence; the wise man, wrote Sarpi, simply lives in the present, like an animal or Baby Boomer in Congress, and knows that there are no truths, only opinions, all of which are just as good as the other.
-Be degenerate he says: “Do not follow opinion that wears the title of truth, but rather opinion that wears the title of pleasure or usefulness.”
+And since there was nothing man could seek to discover for himself or posterity, Sarpi explained that future orientation, a key to mankind’s commitment to the continuity of discovery, was an irrational waste of time, illogical and irrelevant to man’s existence.
+The wise man, wrote Sarpi, simply lives in the present like an animal and knows that there are no truths, only opinions, all of which are just as good as the other.
+Be immoral he says: “Do not follow opinion that wears the title of truth, but rather opinion that wears the title of pleasure or usefulness.”

 The wise man, writes Sarpi, “recognizes that his efforts at obtaining knowledge always come up against the infinite, and, knowing this is beyond his grasp, he stops and comes to no final decision on any matter, deciding to live according to the day-to-day appearance of things and, in public, support those beliefs which are commonly held.”

-And while concocting this philosophy as the basis for securing the future existence of Venice, for that purpose, Sarpi’s philosophy held that the future doesn’t exist and one must take in present pleasures instead, as that is all that is within the grasp of mankind.
+Sarpi’s philosophy held that the future does not exist, and that one must merely take in present pleasures, as that is all that is within the grasp of mankind.
 “The end of man, as of every other living creature, is to live… simply live in the here and now.”
 Free oneself from projecting the imagination into the past or future, and enjoy the present time, not for anticipation of the future, but for itself.
-Like a beast, forget the past and future, trust not in the mind, live for the present means, enjoy the present pleasures, and let the ends work out for themselves.4In all of this, astute minds may feel the presence of Adam Smith, Theory of Moral Sentiments, 1759.
+Like a beast, forget the past and future, trust not in the mind, live for the present means, enjoy the present pleasures, and let the ends work out for themselves.4In all of this, astute minds may feel the presence of Adam Smith, Theory of Moral Sentiments, 1759, described later.

-This is the modern empiricist model: define the sense objects, have them move, but no idea how or reason to find how the objects move, just descriptive laws of their motions; and consequently, information from the senses is considered self-evident truth, principles and causes non-existent, the universe irrational; the mind does not consider its own ability to detect the governing principles of physical processes that would give it a greater power.
+This is the empiricist model: define sense objects, trace their motion, but leave out how the objects move, settling instead for descriptive laws of their motions.
+Consequently, information from the senses is considered self-evident truth, principles and causes non-existent, and the universe irrational.
+The mind does not consider its own ability to detect the governing principles of processes which would lead it a greater power.

-In truth, nothing could, and ever was discovered by this method; in fact, it led to as many real discoveries as Galileo Galilei actually made; that is, in full truth: absolutely none.
+In truth, nothing could, and ever was originally discovered by this method; in fact, it led to as many real discoveries as Galileo Galilei actually made; in full truth: none.